How Does The IRS Know Whether I Have Rental Income?

 Here's an example: You rent an apartment for $800 per month.
 In addition, you receive a security deposit from the tenants for $800 and additional fees of $50 per month for maintenance.

 Expenses related to this property include a mortgage payment of $400 per month, insurance, landscaping fees and property taxes.
 You may deduct the first three expenses from your rental income.
 For property taxes, you may deduct any property tax paid on the property during a vacancy period.
-If you also had to repair the furnace for $1,000, you may deduct this expense from your rental income.
+If you also had to repair the furnace for $1,000, you may deduct this expense from your rental income as well.

 How Does Rental Income Reporting Work?